RITRacingSoftware/RITRacingSoftware.github.io/docs/Firmware/index.md

 directory.

 ## Compiling a project
-If you are using a docker image, you must first enter the docker image by running `./scripts/enter-docker.sh` in a terminal.
-From there, run `make` to compile the project.

-If you are not using a docker image, the `make` command can just be run from the terminal directly.
+To compile a project, run the `make` command from the terminal.
+This command will generate a `.elf` binary image and a `.ihex` file.

 ## Flashing a project
 Compiled binaries are typically flashed in one of two ways.
 During development,